hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/tilt.md

 See [tilt-settings.yaml](../../../../tilt-settings.yaml)

-Attention: The machine types which you specify in the settings will be labels in for Hivelocity machines.
-Machines with this label will get conditionless provisioned.
+Machines with the corresponding `caphv-device-type` tag will get conditionless provisioned.
 Be sure that you don't provision machines which run valuable workload!

+We recommend to use custom device tags for testing.

 More about this topic: [Provisioning Machines](../topics/provisioning-machines.md)